INVENTION of the HOLY CROSS

 In reference to this history, St. Macarius holds an icon of Bethsaida and St. Helen holds an icon of the Queen of Sheba’s cure.

-I used the translucency of the calfskin for artistic effect, drawing certain details on the opposite side of the sheet, in reverse.
-These include the damask pattern, wood grain, and fossil coral in the stones.
+I used the translucent calfskin for artistic effect, drawing certain details on the opposite side of the sheet, in reverse.
+These include the damask patterns, wood grain, and fossil coral in the stones.
 Like watermarks, these are more visible when the drawing is held up to a light.
 The original drawing thus has a different character depending on where and when it is seen.
-(These effects are less apparent in the giclée print, which is printed on one side only.)

 The damask pattern is my own design.
 Explicitly religious pictures seem not to have been used commonly in medieval fabrics, perhaps because of the impropriety of cutting them.
 Here I have chosen images that are whimsical but suggestive of the overall subject of the picture.
 These include a barometz (a presumably mythical sheep that grows on a bush), a hooked catfish with a four-pronged fork in its back, and an eagle carrying a skull.
 A lamb lifted on a tree suggests the Crucified Christ; a fish is another symbol of Christ, here wounded five times; an eagle (representing empire) and a skull together suggest the discovery of Calvary by an Empress.